isabella232/advertising-cloud.en/help/integrations/analytics/javascript.md

 ---
 title: JavaScript Code for Analytics for Advertising Cloud
 description: JavaScript Code for Analytics for Advertising Cloud
-feature: integration with Adobe Analytics
+feature: Integration with Adobe Analytics
 exl-id: 184508ce-df8d-4fa0-b22b-ca0546a61d58
 ---
 # JavaScript Code for Analytics for Advertising Cloud